aurule/npc/README.md

 ## Create Session Files

 The `session` command creates the files that I need at the very start of a gaming session.
-It looks for the last session log and plot file, named `Session Log \d+` and `Plot \d+` respectively, and extracts their sequence number.
-It increments that to get the number for the new files, then copies the old plot file to its new location, and copies the session log template to its new location.
-It will open all four files.
+It looks for the last session log and plot file, named `Session Log \d+` and `Plot \d+` by default, and extracts their sequence number.
+It increments that to get the number for the new files, then copies all session and plot templates into the new locations.
+Anywhere that "NNN" appears, either in a template name or contents, iot's replaced with the new sequence number.
+If "((COPY))" appears in a template's contents, it's replaced with the entire contents of the previous file matching that template.
+By default, this happens with the plot file: when creating plot 2, it copies the contents of plot 1.
+When done, the new session log and plot file are opened as well as the old session log and plot file.
+Other files are created, but not opened.

+If one of the new plot or session files already exists, it won't be overwritten.
+This lets me plan ahead with the next plot file without creating the other stuff until game night.

+The template names are turned into regexes to find the latest files.
+"Session NNN.md" will find "Session 1.md", "Session 2.md", etc. The number is what's extracted.

 If anything goes wrong in this process (like malformatted file names) it will yell about it.
-Everything in a file name after "` - `" is ignored.

 ## Open Latest Plot and Session Files

 The `latest` command opens the most recent plot and/or session file, so that I can easily find it without digging through a crowded folder.

 The only option is what kind of file to open.
 With no option, it opens the latest plot and session together.
 Passing `session` opens the latest session and passing `plot` opens the latest plot.
+Passing anything else also opens both files.

 ## Create a Character